Regression of binary network data with exchangeable latent errors: Introduction

 A binary, undirected network $\left\{ y_{ij} \in \{0,1 \}: i,j\in\{1,...,n\}, i < j \right\}$, which we abbreviate $\{y_{ij} \}_{ij}$, may be represented as an $n \times n$ symmetric adjacency matrix which describes the presence or absence of relationships between unordered pairs of $n$ actors.
 The diagonal elements of the matrix $\{y_{ii}: i \in \{1,...,n\}\}$ are assumed to be undefined, as we do not consider actor relations with him/herself.
 We use $\y$ to refer to the $\binom{n}{2}$ vector of network relations formed by a columnwise vectorization of the upper triangle of the matrix corresponding to $\{y_{ij} \}_{ij}$.

 A regression model for the probability of observing a binary outcome is the probit model, which can be expressed

 where $\epsilon_{ij}$ is a mean-zero normal random error, $\x_{ij}$ is a fixed vector of covariates corresponding to relation $ij$, and $\bbeta$ is a vector of coefficients to be estimated.
-When each entry in the error network $\{ \epsilon_{ij} \}_{ij}$ is independent the others, estimation of the probit regression model in \eqref{eq_probit_prob} is straightforward and proceeds via standard gradient methods for maximum likelihood estimation of generalized linear models \citep{greene2003econometric}.
+When each entry in the error network $\{ \epsilon_{ij} \}_{ij}$ is independent of the others, estimation of the probit regression model in \eqref{eq_probit_prob} is straightforward and proceeds via standard gradient methods for maximum likelihood estimation of generalized linear models \citep{greene2003econometric}.
 The assumption of independence of $\{ \epsilon_{ij} \}_{ij}$ may be appropriate when the mean $\{ \x_{ij}^T \bbeta \}_{ij}$ represents nearly all of the dependence in the network $\{ y_{ij}\}_{ij}$.
 However, network data naturally contain excess dependence beyond the mean: the errors $\epsilon_{ij}$ and $\epsilon_{ik}$ both concern actor $i$ (see \cite{faust1994social}, e.g., for further discussion of dependencies in network data).
 In the context of the political books data set, the propensity of ``Who's Looking Out For You?'' by Bill O'Reilly to be purchased by the same reader as ``Deliver Us from Evil'' by Sean Hannity may be similar to the propensity of ``Who's Looking Out For You?'' and ``My Life'' by Bill Clinton to be co-purchased simply because ``Who's Looking Out For You?'' is a popular book.
 Or, in a student friendship network, the friendship that Julie makes with Steven may be related to the friendship that Julie makes with Asa due to Julie's gregariousness.
-Ignoring the excess dependence in $\{\epsilon_{ij} \}_{ij}$ will often result in poor estimation of $\bbeta$ and poor out-of-sample predictive performance; we observe this in the simulation studies and analysis of the political books network (see Sections~\ref{sec:sim}~and~\ref{sec:data}, respectively).
+Unlike the case of typical linear regression, the estimator that maximizes the likelihood of the generalized linear regression model in \eqref{eq_probit_prob}, when assuming independence of each entry in the error network $\{ \epsilon_{ij} \}_{ij}$, is not unbiased for $\bbeta$.
+Ignoring the excess dependence in $\{\epsilon_{ij} \}_{ij}$ can thus be expected to result in poor estimation of $\bbeta$ and poor out-of-sample predictive performance.
+We observe this phenomenon in the simulation studies and analysis of the political books network (see Sections~\ref{sec:sim}~and~\ref{sec:data}, respectively).
 Thus, estimators of $\bbeta$ and $\P(y_{ij} = 1)$ in \eqref{eq_probit_prob} for the network $\{ y_{ij} \}_{ij}$ should ideally account for the excess dependence of network data.
 A host of regression models exist in the literature that do just this; we briefly review these here.